Sub-desk · Free for students

 ~1,200 words per paste

 Good for short papers and news articles.
 Not for full academic papers (most exceed the limit).
-Upgrade if you need the paraphraser and grammar tools bundled.
+Upgrade if you need the paraphraser bundled.

 Scribbr Summarizer